saturnflyer/surrounded/README.md

 Notice that the `:interface` allows you to return `self` whereas the `:wrap` acts more like a wrapper and forces you to deal with that shortcoming by using it's wrapped-object-accessor method: `__getobj__`.

-The downside of using an interface is that it is still a wrapper and it doesn't have access to the other objects in the context.
+The downside of using an interface is that it is still a wrapper and it only has access to the other objects in the context if the wrapped object already includes Surrounded.
 All of your defined role methods are executed in the context of the object playing the role, but the interface has it's own identity.

 If you'd like to choose one and use it all the time, you can set the default: